deltova/mydebugger/README.md

         s: Go to next instruction
         p $register: print the value of the $register p 0xaddr: print the content at $addr
+        l: get the source file and line of the current executed code

 ```

 ## Authors